 "Girls on My Mind" was first single lifted from David's second solo studio album Uh-Oh (number 67, April 1992).
 Internationally, "Girls on My Mind" peaked at number 39 in New Zealand in May 1992.

-This would be David's last solo single to crack the ARIA top 150.
+This would be David's last solo single to crack the ARIA top 150, although we will see him as part of Talking Heads in December 1992.

 Number 133 "Money Worries" by MC OJ & Rhythm Slave